-It remains to be said that the accumulation of FER is financed in practice4 through government budget surplus and debt accumulation, but not through money printing, since inflation is not significant as an explanatory variable (table 3).
-That is to say, most where $\Delta FOREX$ - increase in foreign exchange reserves, ΔM - increase in money supply, BS - budget surplus (BD - budget deficit), ΔB_P - increase in bonds held by the public, ΔB{CB} - increase in bonds held by the central bank.
-The last identity implies that the increase in foreign exchange reserves can be financed by the increase in money supply, i.e. inflation tax on everyone (ΔM), budget surplus (BS), accumulation of debt held by the public (ΔB_P).
+It remains to be said that the accumulation of FER is financed in practice5 through government budget surplus and debt accumulation, but not through money printing, since inflation is not significant as an explanatory variable (table 3).
+That is to say, most countries that accumulated reserves rapidly exhibited low inflation, and low budget deficit (or budget surplus), but growing government debt.